 People took to social media to celebrate the new law, while the media focused its coverage on how the law impacts the alcohol industry, as well as its potential to reduce drunk driving fatalities.
 The thinking is that if people don't have to worry about getting home, they're more likely to purchase more alcohol.
-Since customers will already be at home, they're less likely to need to get in their vehicles, which should reduce drunk driving, with all of its often-tragic consequences.
+And since customers will already be at home, they're less likely to need to get in their vehicles, which should reduce drunk driving, with all of its often-tragic consequences.

 Alcohol Delivery and Texas Dram Shop Law

-It's important to start with the fact that the only change House Bill 1232 makes to Texas law is that it permits alcohol be delivered to homes.
+It's important to start with the fact that the only change House Bill 1232 makes to Texas law is permitting alcohol to be delivered to homes.
 This matters, because it leaves in place the prohibition against serving alcohol to obviously intoxicated patrons who present a danger to themselves or others.
 In short, it's still illegal to serve alcohol to drunks, whether you're delivering it to them or serving them at an establishment.

 When an alcohol provider breaks this law (and it doesn't matter if it's a bar, restaurant, liquor store, stadium beer vendor, or alcohol delivery person) and an injury or death results, the person who served the obviously intoxicated person is on the hook for their actions.
 As it relates to home alcohol delivery, I took a moment to speak with Grossman Law Office's dram shop guru, attorney Keith Purdue.
 According to Keith, "Based on how the TABC defines an alcohol server, not only will the courier have a duty to ensure that they don't deliver to an already intoxicated person, but if they illegally serve a drunk, they and their employer are liable for the consequences of that action."